Terms of reference of the Legal Aid Ontario Advisory Committees

 The committees are intended to function as an expert panel to advise the LAO Board.
 The Board has the power to invite experts who are not appointed members to attend committee meetings as special guests, as needed.

-Each committee member will be appointed for a three year term.
+Each committee member will be appointed for a three-year term.
 Optional two-year appointments are also available.
 Each member should be eligible for reappointment, subject to the Board’s approval.
-The LAO Chair has the authority to remove committee members at their discretion.
-In the event of a vacancy, the LAO Chair may appoint new member(s) mid‑term, in accordance with this policy.
+The LAO Chair has the authority to remove committee members at his or her pleasure.
+In the event of a vacancy, the LAO Chair may appoint new member(s) mid-term, in accordance with these Terms of Reference.

-Advisory committee meeting notes should proceed to the LAO Board as an informational item to inform the Board’s business planning process.
+Advisory committee meeting notes should proceed to the LAO Board as an informational item so as to inform the Board’s decision-making and the business planning process.
 Meeting notes will be circulated to the committees before they are submitted to the Board.

 Following approval by the committees, the meeting notes will be posted on LAO’s public website.

-LAO Policy department staff will provide support to each advisory committee, including distributing materials, drafting meeting notes, organizing meetings, and acting as a resource during advisory committee meetings.
+LAO Policy department staff will provide support to each advisory committee, including suggesting agenda items, distributing materials, drafting meeting notes, organizing meetings, and acting as a resource during advisory committee meetings.
 LAO staff will prepare and distribute committee materials in sufficient time to allow committee members to prepare adequately for the meetings.
+Other LAO staff may assist as needed.

 Additional LAO staff may be invited to committee meetings to perform a supporting role, such as making a presentation or responding to questions on particular issues, but they do not participate as committee members.